Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Usability.
 Will the software require a lot of employee training?

-Let’s avoid delay in business with a software that is easy to onboard for your whole team.
+Let’s avoid delay in business with software that is easy to onboard for your whole team.
 Ease of use is a heavily thrown around phrase for many software companies.
 The reality is that people require convenience and ease for most experiences these days.
 Likewise, businesses seek ease in even robust software and tools to minimize delay in operations.
 Even if a tool is robust, ease of use is still applicable if the company offers vendor assistance, training tutorials, and online resources for new and existing users.
 Determine the time it will take to migrate data with your new software and to acclimate your team.

 Technical Support.
 Is customer support on-demand or do you require a dedicated support specialist?

 Customer support will always be needed for every service.
 You may as well ensure that you have access to a good option.
 While most software companies offer customer support, not all offer 24/7 service or the opportunity to speak with a representative.
-Customer support for proposal management software is critical for a successful user experience.
+Customer support for proposal management software is critical for successful user experience.

 Pricing.
 Do you have to contact vendor or is the pricing transparent?